 The main business income protection insurance options

 Start-Up Income Protection

 For new business owners who have been trading for three years or less.
 The monthly benefit covers the business from disruption if you face illness or injury that stops you from working.

-As an established business owners, you can access monthly benefits, should you or a key-person in your business face serious illness or injury and be unable to work.
+As an established business owner, you can access monthly benefits, should you or a key person in your business face serious illness or injury and be unable to work.

 Protecting the income of your farm or share milking business in way of monthly benefits if you or a key-person in your business become unable to work due to illness or injury.